 As Serverless brings simplicity and cost-efficiency to the table, it’s not surprising that its popularity in adoption is growing.
 In fact, the market size for Serverless is estimated to grow to $7.72 billion by this year.

-This, despite a number of organizations still taking caution according to O’Reilly, as new technologies carry with them some weights of concern, such as security and "fear of the unknown."
+This, despite a number of organisations still taking caution according to O’Reilly, as new technologies carry with them some weights of concern, such as security and "fear of the unknown."

 Nevertheless, Sematext.com Developer Evangelist and Serverless expert Adnan Rahic tells us that it doesn’t have to be difficult.
 "If you know how to use [Serverless] correctly, or if you have a very good sense of how to get the best out of it, then it makes sense," he says.